timidtogekiss/certbot-renew-push/README.md

 - Windows IIS Support (?)
   - Unlikely to be implemented soon, IIS has a different certificate structure than LetsEncrypt currently puts out.
 It likes *.pfx files, instead of cert chain+key files.
   - Will most likely be written Powershell to effectively communicate with IIS
+- Cleanup shebang in main.py, and hacky sed rewrite in setup.sh
+- Better way to define ssh host keys for hosts or groups of hosts

+## NOTE:

+Windows is currently untested. `setup.ps1` is included more of as a Windows excersise, as well as for anyone who runs powershell on linux.
+Don't expect everything to work swimmingly in Windows, as Windows Python does not subscribe to the same virtual environment naming conventions or python executable naming conventions, among other issues.